unisdr/delta/_docs/technical-documentation.md

 ## Minimum System Requirements and Deployment Guidelines

     These are the minimum system requirements and deployment guidelines for installing DTS on a server.
 If your device does not meet these requirements, you may need to upgrade your hardware or consider purchasing a new server.

 ### 1. System Requirements

 #### a.
 Hardware Requirements:

   1. Processor: Minimum 4-core CPU
   2. RAM: 8GB RAM
   3. Storage: 100GB storage or larger storage device

 #### b.
 Operating Systems:

     Supported platforms: Windows, Linux

 #### c.
 Browser Compatibility:

     Modern web browsers like Chrome, Firefox, or Edge

 ---

 ### 2. Deployment

+    DTS system can be of two types:
-The system is packaged as Docker containers, making it portable and straightforward to deploy on any infrastructure that supports Docker.
+    1. Packaged as Docker containers, making it portable and straightforward to deploy on any infrastructure that supports Docker.
+    2. Zipped file, which can be unzipped on your own server of selection.

 ---

 ### 3. Installation Types

     DTS offers two deployment options:

+- **Docker container:** Packaged as Docker containers, making it portable and straightforward to deploy on any infrastructure that supports Docker.
-- **Country Instance:** Hosted and managed by the country’s local infrastructure.
+- **Zipped file:** Hosted and managed by the country’s local infrastructure.
-- **UNDRR Instance:** Hosted on the UN Cloud System, providing a centralized, secure, and globally accessible solution.

 ---